 The next step was for him to keep all his receipts from the week and come back and look at it again.
-Suddenly he realized that Starbucks, drinks at a bar, snacks, and other impulse (and frequently over priced) purchases were draining his resources.
+Suddenly he realized that Starbucks, drinks at a bar, snacks, and other impulses (and frequently overpriced) purchases were draining his resources.
 With a few minor changes, like making his own coffee in the morning and only buying food in grocery stores, he was able to come up with $200 a month for school and still have some money left over for other things he wanted to do.
 It was a life changing experience.

 Who Supports You?

-Jackie really wanted to do massage therapy but her parents couldn't help her and she didn't qualify for financail aid because they made to much money and she was still under 24 so she was a dependent student (meaning your financial aid is based on your parent's earnings).
+Jackie really wanted to do massage therapy but her parents couldn’t help her and she didn’t qualify for financial aid because they made to much money and she was still under 24 so she was a dependent student (meaning your financial aid is based on your parent’s earnings).

 She was very disappointed but we encouraged her to talk to other family members to see if anyone could help her out.
-At first she felt nervous about doing it but her desire to learn the work was greater than her fear so she started asking.
+At first, she felt nervous about doing it but her desire to learn the work was greater than her fear so she started asking.
 Wonderfully, she had an Aunt who said she could tell that Jackie really wanted to do this and so she loaned her whole tuition.
 Jackie went to school and did such a great job that she forgave the loan when she graduated.

 There’s Lots of Help if You Look For It

 I saved the best for last.
 Two friends came in, both of them wanting to go to cosmetology school.
 When we got to the part of the interview about if they would need financial assistance, Allison said she had it covered.
 Her friend looked at her and wondered how she was doing it.